Shadow of the Tomb Raider: Gameplay

+South American jungles were chosen as the game's main setting because the team felt they provided a clear visual contrast with those from its predecessors.
+They also believed it was one of the "deadliest environments" in the world.
+While initially designed to be "dark" and "bleak," the team eventually decided to make the setting more colorful.
+The developers perceived the game's world as a "character" in its own right, requiring players to overcome treacherous environments and dangerous wildlife to uncover its secrets.
+Early combat encounters serve as an introduction to Lara's abilities, which are then utilized against more formidable foes in later sections.
+Bisson noted that as players progress, the jungle becomes less hostile and more welcoming, reflecting that they have mastered the environment and "[become] a part of that world".
+Underwater exploration was included to bring Lara's moveset closer to that of the classic games.
+These sections were designed to be "claustrophobic", similar to the cenotes in Mexico.
+The team viewed National Geographic videos of scuba diving while creating these segments.

 The music for Shadow of the Tomb Raider was composed by Brian D'Oliveira.
 While following the musical styles established since the 2013 reboot, the team added new esthetic elements, incorporating the local culture and the darker portrayal of both Lara and her mission.
-D'Oliveira was brought on due to his ability with South American instruments, and during recording at his Montreal studios worked with native musicians to achieve the right sound for each location.
+D'Oliveira was selected due to his ability with South American instruments, and during recording at his Montreal studios worked with native musicians to achieve the right sound for each location.
 Martin Stig Andersen worked as Ambient Sound Designer, who focused on the sound transition for underwater segments.
 The team brought back "The Instrument", a specially designed percussion instrument created for the 2013 reboot's soundtrack by Matt McConnell.
 "The Instrument" was used to help convey the primal aspects of Lara's character, in addition to referencing her adventure on Yamatai in the 2013 game.